Pirate Events

 August

 Very small, but all heart.
 I don’t recommend traveling cross-country for this one, but if you’re in the neighborhood it’s not to be missed.
-With only 6 or 7 vendors and a couple of acts, you’ll burn through it quickly, but the quality of the offerings puts many larger festivals to shame.
+With only 10 or so vendors and a couple of acts, you’ll burn through it quickly, but the quality of the offerings puts many larger festivals to shame.
+However, it’s been a few years since I’ve attended and I hear it’s been growing!

 This was my first year attending Seize the Bay, but they had some fine entertainment lined up (myself, of course.
 But also Bounding Main and Rakshanda.)
 Definitely a developing event, it was a bit on the small side but nicely coincided with the Green Bay Tall Ship’s challenge and all the tall ship glory that entailed.